error-in-simulation/error-in-simulation.github.io/_posts/2021-10-09-econometrics.md

 P.S.
 If you are a student looking to peruse my code for your own academic projects, I'd advise that Measure of Software Similarity are quite effective at checking for plagiarism.
+On the other hand, this code is truly not that difficult to replicate - use at your own risk, IMO.